The Stone Age of Blogging is Over – What’s Next?

 but also “make money online” topics or web design.

 Later I added usability, freelancing, self improvement.
-Today there is a whole sphere of blogs for each of these topics.
+By 2011 there was a whole sphere of blogs for each of these topics.

-Some of them already imploded, for instance there are just a few good and active freelancing blogs left.
+Some of them later imploded, for instance there are just a few good and active freelancing blogs left.

-On the other hand I can’t “compete” with all social media all the time blogs anymore.
+On the other hand I couldn’t “compete” with all the social media blogs all the time anymore.
 Web design blogs are filled to the brim with resources lists I can’t match either.

 Every topic requires a different kind of writing, strategy and even design it seems.